loafey/master-thesis/Thesis/Last_todo.md

       reading, and have a hard time imagining pointers, gotos, etc.
     1. Explain "capture state" somewhere.
 It is definitely not something a type can do, but possibly something a lambda term or closure can do.
+*FIXED: Rewrote that it is the stack shape for the type* -
     1. You have added a Fig. 11 but that is still confusing: two boxes containing types is not what I would call a "stack".
 Perhaps you mean that the "shape" or the "type" of the stack is shown, and that the